macgile/DataGridFilter/README.md

 A custom DataGrid control that inherits from the base DataGrid control class and override some methods to implement filters for each column, like Excel.

-The translation of the displayed information is available in several languages.
-Available languages: English, French, Russian, German, Italian, Chinese
+The translation of the displayed information is available in several languages: English, French, Russian, German, Italian, Chinese

  > *The translations are from google translate, if you find any errors please let me know.*